-SLT is a new type of laser treatment targeting the pigment containing cells within the trabecular meshwork, the area that aqueous drain away from the eyes.
-The laser with special wavelength which only stimulate the melanin containing cells in the trabecular meshwork and cause changes that can increase the outflow capacity of the meshwork and hence reduce the eye pressure.
+SLT is a laser treatment targeting the pigment containing cells within the trabecular meshwork, the area that aqueous drain away from the eyes.
+The laser with special wavelength which only stimulate the melanin containing cells in the trabecular meshwork and cause changes that can increase the outflow capacity of the meshwork and hence reducing the eye pressure.

 SLT is performed in the clinic equiped with the laser.
-The procedure only takes a few minutes to perform.
-Prior to the procedure, anesthetic eye drops will be given then a special contact lens will be placed on the surface of the eye.
+The procedure only takes 5-10 minutes to perform.
+Prior to the procedure, special eye drops to constrict the pupil is instilled about 15 mins before.
+Then anesthetic eye drops will be given and a special contact lens is placed on the surface of the eye.
 The doctor will look through the microscope and target the laser beam to the trabecular meshwork.
-Generally, 360 degrees or about 100 laser shots will be delivered in one treatment session per eye.
+Commonly 360 degrees or about 100 laser shots will be delivered in one treatment session per eye.

-SLT is very effective in lowering eye pressure comparable to glaucoma eye drops.
-The response rate is reported to be between 60-90% in the first year and lower the eye pressure by 20-40%.
+Recent major clinical trial showed that SLT is as effective as glaucoma eye drops in lowering eye pressure in patients with open angle glaucoma.
+On average, 70% of patients achieve successful control of eye pressures but the effects wear off over time, about 50% patients require to use glaucoma drops after 5 years.
 SLT could be performed at any stage of open angle glaucoma but the effectiveness increases if the treatment is performed at the early stage of the disease even before starting of any glaucoma eye drops.
+Repeat treatment is less effective than the initial treatment.

 Birmingham and Midland Eye Centre